-TK is an 11 year old boy who attends a mainstream primary school.
-He has a diagnosis of autism and Attention Deficit Hyperactivity Disorder.
+TK is an autistic 11 year old boy who attends a mainstream primary school.
+He also has Attention Deficit Hyperactivity Disorder.

 TK requires support in managing his emotional regulation, anxiety and organisational skills.
 He strives for perfectionism and can become extremely stressed when participating in difficult homework tasks.

 TK was referred to the centre due to concerns in relation to high levels of challenging behaviour and anxiety that were evident across the home and school setting.
 One concern in particular was related to homework completion, and the daily struggle this created in the home setting.
-Behaviours that challenge such as name calling, throwing items, hitting out at siblings and negative self talk often occurred during this time.
-Following a period of assessment, the following triggers to behaviours that challenge during homework completion were identified:
+Behaviours of concern which were noted were name calling, throwing items, hitting out at siblings and negative self talk often occurred during this time.
+Following a period of assessment, the following triggers to behaviours of concern during homework completion were identified:

 - Too many books on the table when attempting to complete homework.

 - Homework not taken down from the board at school, resulting in not knowing what to complete at home.

 - Subjects which were challenging to complete, such as maths.

 - Direct eye contact from parents or siblings when trying to complete a challenging task.